-- 1. This Directive shall apply in respect of all works and other subject-matter which are protected by the Member States' legislation in the field of copyright on or after [the date mentioned in Article 21(1)]. - Deleted.
-The provisions of Article 11 shall also apply to press publications published before [the date mentioned in Article 21(1)]. - 3.
+- 1. This Directive shall apply in respect of all works and other subject-matter which are protected by the Member States' legislation in the field of copyright on or after [the date mentioned in Article 21(1)]. - 2.
+[Deleted] - 3.
 This Directive shall apply without prejudice to any acts concluded and rights acquired before [the date mentioned in Article 21(1)].

-Article 19 Transitional provision
+Transitional provision